JayWalker512/CryptoNoter/README.md

 @adnaydenov @cryptodarkload @moshisatis @jasnsye @kimkingmos @firewallguards @techmoslsur @minnygurys and other anonymous users whom choose to remain anonymous!

 ## Credits For Support & Troubleshooting
+Thanks to @CBarraford for adding Docker support<br />
-Thanks to @tamerzg for identifying bugs on my updates and helping other users on troubleshooting.
+Thanks to @tamerzg for identifying bugs on my updates and helping other users on troubleshooting

 ## License
 MIT https://raw.github.com/cryptonoter/CryptoNoter/master/LICENSE